arantebw/arantebw.github.io/README.md

-# My Web Developer Portfolio

-A static website displaying the projects I have created for the web.
+# project-build-a-personal-portfolio-webpage

+A freeCodeCamp - Responsive Web Design Certification: Build A Personal Portfolio Webpage project.

+---
+Created by [Billy Arante](#) from the [Philippines](#)